RouninMedia/HTML-Import-SHIM/README.md

 ## Additional Note

+Although the **HTML Import SHIM** is intended primarily to be deployed as a single, self-contained, declarative element, we may of course, present it alternatively without inlined `style` and `onload` attributes, adhering to a **Separation of Concerns** approach.

-The walkthrough above constructs helper elements with an inline style attribute and an inline event listener attribute.
-But if we need to separate structure from presentation from behaviour, we can straightforwardly convert the self-contained element(s) above into a setup implementing unobtrusive CSS and Javascript:
+If we need to separate structure from presentation from behaviour, we can straightforwardly convert the self-contained declarative element(s) above into an Unobtrusive CSS and Javascript setup, involving three separated files (*HTML*, *CSS* and *JS*):

 ### HTML: